SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 2. Minimize IAM roles

 IAM roles control access to cloud resources.
 It is important to minimize the permissions granted to IAM roles.
+Don’t use the root user, and set users with least privileges principle.
+Assign permissions to groups, and no to users, and assign the user to a group.

 **Useful official documentation**